Agrocybe putaminum: Similar species

 The eastern North American species Agrocybe smithii is similar in appearance to A. putaminum.
 It can be distinguished microscopically from the latter by the size and morphology of its cystidia (broadly club-shaped to lageniform, 45–60 by 12.5–20 μm), and the absence of pilocystidia.
+Agrocybe sororia is also found in eastern North America.
 Another lookalike, A. hortensis, lacks pleurocystidia and has broader cheilocystidia (11–25 μm) than A. putaminum.
 It can be distinguished from Agrocybe praecox macroscopically by the absence of an annulus and of any darkening when handled.

 Habitat and distribution

 Agrocybe putaminum is a saprobic species.
 Its fruitbodies grow on the ground in clusters or close groups, usually in woodchips, and so can be found in gardens, parks, and other areas that use this type of mulch.
 It is known to occur in western North America and Europe.
 The species used to be considered rare; after the initial report of its 1913 discovery in France, it was infrequently recorded again: in the Netherlands in 1958, Denmark in 1989, western Belgium and Italy in 1998, and India in 2003.
 The fungus has since become more common, and its range has spread along with the increasing use of woodchip mulch in ornamental flower beds.
 A 2007 report from central coastal California was the first North American record.
 It has been reported several times from Southwest Australia.